 - Biochemical changes of dairy products during food production

-- Brewery process (a case study)
+- Brewing and fermentation processes (a case study)

-- Quality management of food production
+- Quality management systems in food production

 - Teaching Arrangements